onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 How do we ban disposable cups and plates and plastics?

-We should reuse even balloons

 Lets start asking “how do I improve the world”

 We are evolutionary agents of distributed cognition.

-We can learn from one attempt

 What does a fully sustainable life look like and how do we build it?